kari-hub/HunterTrust/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+HunterTrust is licensed under the MIT License.
+This allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, as long as you include the original license in all copies or substantial portions of the software.

+**Disclaimer**: The software is provided "as is," without warranty of any kind.
+The authors are not liable for any claims, damages, or other liabilities arising from its use.
+By using this software, you agree to do so at your own risk.

+For more details, please refer to the full license text in the [LICENSE](LICENSE) file.